-1. Sudden Reduction in Site Traffic
+Sudden Reduction in Site Traffic

 If you take a look at the reports of your Google Analytics and notice a sudden drop in the traffic of your WordPress site, then it could be an indication that your WordPress website has been hacked or compromised.
 There are a lot of Trojans and malware out there that hijack the traffic of a site and redirect them to spammy sites.
 Some of the Trojans and malware do not redirect users that are logged in, and this enables them to remain unnoticed for some time.

-2. Bad Links Added to Your WordPress Site
+Bad Links Added to Your WordPress Site

-3. The Homepage of Your WordPress Site is Defaced
+The Homepage of Your WordPress Site is Defaced

-4. You Are Not Able to Login to WordPress Site
+You Are Not Able to Login to WordPress Site

-On the other hand, if you can’t remember enabling user registrations and see a new account on your WordPress site, then it is possible your website is hacked.
+On the other hand, if you can’t remember enabling user registrations and see a new account on your WordPress site, then it is quite possible that your website is hacked.
 Most times, suspicious accounts usually have administrative user role, and sometimes, you will find it very difficult or you can’t even delete these accounts from the admin area of your WordPress site.

 Unknown Scripts and Files on Your Server

 /wp-content/ folder is the most common folder where you can find malicious scripts and files.
 Sometimes, these files bear the names of some WordPress files so they won’t be noticed.
 Instantly deleting these files does not guarantee that they will not come back again.
 You will have to audit your site’s security, especially directory structure and files.

 Your WordPress is Often Unresponsive or Slow

-Every site on the internet can be a victim of random service attack denial.
+Every site on the internet can be a victim of random service attack denial (DoS attack).
 These attacks use a lot of hacked servers and systems around the globe using fake IPs.
 Sometimes, they will just be sending a lot of requests to your server, while other times they will try to break into your WordPress site.
 Any such activity will make your WordPress site unavailable, unresponsive and slow.
 You will have to check the logs of your server to see the IPs that are sending too many requests and stop them.
 It can as well be possible that your website is just slow and not compromised.

 Unusual Activities in the Logs of the Server

 The logs of servers are plain text files that are stored on the server where the site is hosted.
 These files always keep a record of your site traffic and also every error that occurs.
 You can access these files from the cPanel dashboard of your WordPress hosting account.
-These logs can give you a clear understanding of what is going on if your website is under attack.
-They also have all the IPs that were used to reach your site; this will enable you to block IP addresses that are suspicious.
+These logs can give you a clear understanding of what is going on and if your website is under attack.
+They also have all the IPs that were used to reach your site; this will enable you to block IP addresses that look suspicious.

 Unable to Receive or Send WordPress Emails

 Servers that are hacked are usually used for spams.
 Most companies that provide WordPress hosting provide email accounts together with the hosting.
 A lot of WordPress website owners use the mail server of their host to send emails.
 If you can’t receive or send WordPress emails, then there is a possibility that your mail server compromised or hacked.